whileseated/Telegram-RSS/README.md

 - [ ] Automatic feed checks every 15 minutes.
 - [ ] Start message for new users.
 - [ ] Cancel option for each command.
-- [ ] Command to display all subscribed feeds.
+- [ ] New command to display all subscribed feeds.
 - [ ] Dockerize it all.

 ## Demonstration